-Every Maths Scholar has been through a rigorous assessment process – they have written a personal statement and completed an assessment centre where they have undertaken three activities to assess different qualities:
+Every Maths Scholar has been through a rigorous assessment process – they have written a personal statement and completed an assessment comprising of three parts:

 Maths Scholars will be able to share what they have learnt with their fellow students, or colleagues if undertaking an unsalaried School Direct course, and will also be able to bring back free resources.
 This extra CPD should have a positive ripple effect on any ITT course.

 The free CPD events do not end once the Maths Scholars have finished their ITT course.
 We also invite members of our Alumni to CPD events, to carry on their professional development and continue the networking opportunities.
 If you have a previous Maths Scholar at your school, why not ask them about the free CPD events they’ve been invited to.